-Hey..!
 So finally installed Linux Mint or Ubuntu on your system?
 Cool!
 But wait there’s more to be done than already done.
 What about software installation, uninstallation, managing files and so on.
 Well installing software on Linux Mint and Ubuntu is simple (or basic A for Apple, B for Ball, and C for Cat).
 Why?
 You would ask me and the answer is because of the way Debian manages software dependency files.
-Luckily, Mint and Ubuntu are Debian-based distros and that puts you in a good place to learn apt (which is the short form for Advanced Package Tool).
+Luckily, Mint and Ubuntu are Debian-based distros and that puts you in a good place to learn APT or apt-get (APT stands for Advanced Package Tool).

-Sure, of course, you could use “Software Manager” or “Synaptic Package Manager” to install software for your system and be done with it.
+Sure you could use “Software Manager” or “Synaptic Package Manager” to install software on your system and be done with it.
 Believe me, that was the first thing I did when I needed to install wine on my Mint.

 You get this strange looking window and a cursor blinking at you.

 Now to the “apt”:

 For instance, you are a graphic designer and want to install Inkscape.
 Here is how you could install it using apt.

 What if you wanted to remove the software because you no longer needed it?
 Then get on with this command –

 Sure, of course, you would run into bloating your own system when you keep on installing software, especially when they are too unrelated that my friend you have this trick to keep your system clean and run smooth as it was/used to be.